Falcinspire/google-java-format-szumver/README.md

 UCF's Sean Szulmanski.
 This project may require permission from Sean Szulmanski for its naming or usage.
 It is almost fully functional, but is still a work-in-progress.

+WARNING: I am not responsible for loss of code/problems that this software may cause.
+Always backup your source code, using either a local .git or some other manual or automatic backup service.

 NOTE: I modified ~100 lines of code; the vast majority of this codebase is not my work.
 Use the commit history to see where this project and the original diverged.
 HUGE thanks to the original Google authors of google-java-format.